 Residential Architecture and Materials:

-Style and Form. significant deviations are approved by the Planning Commission during subdivision plan review, the architectural treatment of the homes shall be generally compatible and consistent in quality to the architectural standards of the elevations as shown in Exhibit B, entitled Conceptual Design Guidelines, dated March 23, 2022.
+Style and Form. significant deviations are approved by the Planning Commission during subdivision plan review, the architectural treatment of the homes shall be generally compatible and consistent in quality to the architectural standards of the elevations as shown in Exhibit B, entitled Conceptual Design Guidelines.

 Materials.
 Acceptable siding materials include brick, stone, masonry, fiber cement siding (such as HardiePlank, HardieShingle, and HardieTrim), premium vinyl with a minimum wall thickness of .044 inches, or engineered wood siding (such as LP SmartSide), or other comparable material as approved by the Planning Director at time of plans review.
 Dutch lap and plywood siding are not permitted.
 Other materials may be used for trim, architectural decorations, or design elements provided they blend with the architecture of the dwelling.